TurkuNLP/DIKI1003-NLP-for-Linguists/README.md

 ### Passing the course

 The course consists of the weekly exercises, discussion on the discussion forum, and the exam (also done on CSC Notebooks).
 To do the exam, you need to have submitted all the weekly exercises.
+The evaluation is based on the weekly exercises and the exam with extra points from participating actively in the forum discussions.

+### Course Schedule
-Please note that the deadline for submitting the exercises is normally on Mondays at 23.59.
-However, exceptions include the first week and Easter Monday, when the dl is on Wednesday.
-You need to get at least 20% of the points to get to the next exercise.
-Submitting the exercises late is possible for an extra week, but you can only get 75% of the points if the submission is late.
+- The deadline for submitting the exercises is on Wednesdays at 23.59.
+- Submitting the exercises late is possible until the next week's Monday, but you can only get 75% of the points if the submission is late.

-The evaluation is based on the weekly exercises, the exam with extra points from participating actively in the forum discussions.
+- You need to get 20% of the weekly points to be able to move forward in the exercises

 ### Teaching materials